 ADOPTIVE CELLULAR THERAPY OF VIRAL DISEASES

 Two broad subsets of antigen-specific T cells cooperate to terminate acute viral infections and control reactivation of latent viruses.
 CD8+ cytotoxic T lymphocytes (CTLs) recognize viral peptides presented by major histocompatibility complex (MHC) class I molecules and lyse infected cells, and produce inflammatory cytokines.
 CD4+ T-helper (Th) cells recognize viral peptides presented by class II MHC molecules and produce cytokines that amplify T-cell responses and promote B-cell proliferation and antibody production.
-A deficiency of CD8+ and CD4+ Th cells occurs after allogeneic hematopoietic stem cell transplantation (HSCT) as a consequence of the administration of intensive chemoradiotherapy, anti–T-cell monoclonal antibodies (mAbs), and/or immunosuppressive drugs, and these patients are at risk for ...
+A deficiency of CD8+ and CD4+ Th cells occurs after allogeneic hematopoietic stem cell transplantation (HSCT) as a consequence of the administration of intensive chemoradiotherapy, anti–T-cell monoclonal antibodies (mAbs), and/or immunosuppressive drugs, and these patients are at ...